Rohil1710/Rohil1710/README.md

 # 💫 About Me:

-🎓 Software Engineering student at the University of Calgary's Schulich School of Engineering (First Year Scholars Program)
+🎓 Software Engineering student at the University of Calgary's Schulich School of Engineering

-👨‍💻 Currently working as a Risk Analytics Engineer Intern at TD Bank (Toronto)
+👨‍💻 Incoming @ RBC Amplify, Summer 2026

 💡 Passionate about solving complex challenges in data engineering and software development